Typically, wetland remediation projects require ample restoration. At Stan’s, we’re no strangers to environmental protection,…

 The pontoons are 25 feet to 40 feet long; 4 feet to 7 feet wide; and 5 feet to 7 feet high depending on the size of the excavator being used.
 When the machine is fully assembled it can be as much as 22 feet wide.
 This makes for some fancy driving needed when meeting one being hauled down a two-lane country highway.

 He’s right.
-The fact that our marsh equipment literally floats is what lets us handle wetlands remediation, disaster cleanup, and pipeline reclamation jobs in areas that were once considered “no man’s land.”
+The fact that our marsh equipment literally floats is what lets us handle wetland remediation, disaster cleanup, and pipeline reclamation jobs in areas that were once considered “no man’s land.”

 Give Stan’s a call today.
 We’ll help you develop a wetland management plan that will meet your requirements and budget.